Nabanita315/Face-Intelligence-Tasks/TECHNICAL_SUMMARY.md

 ## Conclusion

-This repository shows strong, modular ways to tackle difficult face intelligence tasks by using the best pretrained models available, organizing data in a smart way, and doing practical engineering to make it easy to adapt and test quickly.
+Using the best pretrained models available, clever data organization, and practical engineering to facilitate rapid testing and adaptation, this repository demonstrates robust, modular approaches to challenging face intelligence tasks.